Venice in Peril Fund: Art & Archives Rescue Fund (1967–1971)

-The predecessor to the Venice in Peril Fund was the Art & Archives Rescue Fund (AARF), which was created as the British response to the 1966 Venice flood.
+The predecessor to the Venice in Peril Fund was the Italian Art & Archives Rescue Fund (IAARF), which was created as the British response to the 1966 Venice flood.
 Sir Ashley Clarke, former British Ambassador to Rome and at that time chairman of the British Italian Society, was asked to chair a committee to raise funds to help rescue artworks and buildings in Venice and Florence, which had also flooded.
 Besides Clarke, the trustees were Sir Kenneth Clarke, the Earl of Drogheda, Sir Frank Francis, Lionel Robbins and A. W. Tuke.
-The AARF continued its conservation work until it was reconstituted as the Venice in Peril Fund in 1971.
+The IAARF continued its conservation work until it was reconstituted as the Venice in Peril Fund in 1971.

 Venice in Peril Fund

 In 1971, UNESCO appealed to its member states to collaborate in helping to save the entirety of Venice.
 In response, Clarke re-founded the AARF as the Venice in Peril Fund.
 He set up a board of trustees whose stated objective was to help save and maintain the world-famous artistic and architectural treasures of Venice.
 John Julius, Viscount Norwich, joined as Chairman the same year, with Clarke serving as the Vice Chair.

 Under the chairmanship of John Julius Norwich, who was supported by the efforts of trustees such as Clarke, Carla Thorneycroft, Sir John Pope-Hennessy and Nathalie Brooke, Venice in Peril became a leading force in the city's conservation.
 Venice in Peril established itself at the forefront of the Venice conservation movement.

 To boost the funding efforts in 1977, Peter Boizot, the founder of Pizza Express, created the Pizza Veneziana.
-Until 2019 a percentage of the sale price of every Pizza Veneziana sold was donated to Venice in Peril. £2 million were donated between 1977 and 2015.
+Until 2019 a percentage of the sale price of every Pizza Veneziana sold was donated to Venice in Peril. £2 million was donated between 1977 and 2015.